No passwords, No popups, No AI, No cost:

 Can excess muriatic acid in community pool be harmful?

-I am curious as to why muriatic acid [affil links] is used in controlling pH in a salt water pool.
+I am curious as to why muriatic acid this on eBay or Amazon [affil links] is used in controlling pH in a salt water pool.
 In the community where I live management has been using what I feel is enormous amounts of pool muriatic acid.
 Anywhere from 2-4 gallons on an almost daily basis.
 Then letting residents swim almost immediately.
 I have experienced itchy burning skin while others have extremely red and burning eyes.
 Also have noticed the bottom of the pool seems rough while ladders are getting pitted.
 Also it seems the brand new pool furniture straps are getting rough and stained also.
 I have also noticed tiny white, almost like dust particles in the water.

 Marilyn Dolan